This page is for entire works that manage to be Heartwarming Moment. When you post a work, just remember to explain what in it is heartwarming.

 Ob-La-Di, Ob-La-Da is one of the most cheerful songs ever written, telling a nice small-town love story with a lovely happy ending.
 It even ends with the lines, "And if you want some fun / sing OB-LA-DI-LA-DA!", before one of the Beatles puts on a silly high-pitched voice and squeaks, "Thank you!" while one of his bandmates laughs.

-This Troper must give special mention to "To the Sky".
+"To the Sky".
 It's simply impossible to hear that song without ending up in at least a slightly better mood than beforehand.

 "Angels" and "Honey And The Bee" deserve mentioning, the former being a happy, peppy song that can easily make even the most paranoid feel safe, and the latter being an adorable love song told from the perspective of a cute little bug.